← Blog

 • Will it reduce the number of critical bugs that currently have no workaround?

 If the answer is yes to either, the work is likely justified.
-If the answer is no — if the codebase will feel cleaner but ship at the same rate with the same failure modes — then what is being proposed is not delivery.
+If the answer is no on both counts, meaning the codebase will feel cleaner but ship at the same rate with the same failure modes, then what is being proposed is not delivery.
 It is comfort.

 Before you start any refactoring, write down two things: how it will increase development speed and how it will reduce critical bugs with no workaround.
 If you cannot fill in either blank, it is not delivery.